Find the best datasets for your research question or project.

 CTSI and the DHTS Analytics Center of Excellence Research Solutions Team have partnered to connect investigators to local, regional, and national datasets that are crucial for scientific and clinical research.

-- Clinical Data Research Networks consult service—for help using CDRNs to support clinical research at Duke and other sites nationally
+For help using CDRNs to support clinical research at Duke and other sites nationally.

-- EHR-Enabled Research Support—for help leveraging Duke's EHR and data warehouse resources
+For help leveraging Duke's EHR and data warehouse resources.

 Data Query Tools

-- i2b2—uery EHR data from the Duke EHR and/or the EHRs of members of national network of CTSA institutions (aggregate counts only) via the ACT Network
+Query EHR data from the Duke EHR and/or the EHRs of members of national network of CTSA institutions (aggregate counts only) via the ACT Network.